WillUHD/GPA-Calculator-3/README.md

 Completely reworked with online update, rule checking, dynamic score charts, and an improved UI to fit on all screen sizes.

-- Completely rewritten in SwiftUI
+- Completely reworked
-- Reworked rule-based solver for accurate course selection
+- Rule-based solver for accurate course selection
 - Online course autoupdate when the catalog changes
 - Selectors adjust to dropdown to fit all screen sizes